 Can I Open a Bank Account Online in Canada?

-Opening an account online is quick and easy.
+Opening an account with one of the best online banks is quick and easy.
 You need to visit the website of your chosen bank and fill out the secure online application.
 You will need to provide your personal information, such as full name, date of birth, current address and social security number.

 You then need to verify your identity.
 Only a government-issued ID, such as a passport or driving license will be accepted.
 Depending on the bank, you may be able to take a photograph of your ID and upload it online.